 Brown’s Canyon is beginner-friendly, but it’s still quite fun, which is why I always recommend it.
 Depending on the time of year, it mostly offers class II rapids, with the occasional class III.
 But unlike some other beginner stretches, Brown’s Canyon has a LOT of rapids, so you won’t get bored.
 And even on the slow stretches, you will be able to sit back and enjoy the beautiful scenery of the area!

 If you prefer scenic and relaxing lake cruises over intense whitewater thrills, this section is for you.
-Colorado has a huge number of lakes, many of which are quite scenic and remote.
+There are many options for flat water kayaking in Colorado.
+It has a huge number of lakes, many of which are quite scenic and remote.
 There are simply too many to list here, so I’ll start with a few of my favorites!

 My favorite part of Lake Dillon is all the islands.
 There are at least a dozen small to medium sized islands within the lakes waters.
 It’s a lot of fun to kayak around (with an inflatable to be sure) and hop off to explore an island, have a picnic lunch, etc. One of the islands even has a lake on the island!
 Yup, there’s a lake on an island on a lake.
 Unfortunately I can’t remember what are of the lake it’s on – so you’ll just have to explore all the islands yourself and let me know!